-The GMB is committed to promoting an environment and culture free from all forms of sexual harassment.
-We believe that sexual harassment is not inevitable and we recognise our responsibility to prevent it through practical action to protect our staff, members, volunteers and the public against harassment and to transform organisational cultures.
+The GMB is committed to promoting an environment and culture free from all forms of sexual harassment and we recognise that we are responsible for protecting all employees from sexual harassment.
+We believe that sexual harassment is not inevitable and we recognise our responsibility to prevent it through practical action to protect workers against harassment and transform workplace cultures.
 Appropriate steps should be taken to achieve this as set out in this policy.

-This policy covers all members of the GMB in any situation related to GMB activity.
-Sexual harassment of a GMB employee or member could occur in a work situation, during or after any situation related to GMB activity such as at a social event, meeting or conference, outside of the workplace such as a site visit or visiting a member's home or place of work, and on social media or in any online communication such as emails, video calls, phone calls or instant messaging platforms whether private or public.
+This policy covers full time and part time workers, night staff and those working atypical or unspecified hours, consultants as well as freelance, temporary or agency contract workers and job applicants.
+Sexual harassment can occur in a work situation, during or after any situation related to work such as at a social event, outside of the workplace such as a site visit or visiting a member's home or place of work, and on social media or in any online communication such as emails, video calls, phone calls or instant messaging platforms whether private or public.